The State University of New York

 Karen M. Richards

-Karen M. Richards joined the State University of New York as an Associate Counsel in 2007 and provides legal support to SUNY Upstate Medical University and University Hospital and to SUNY College of Environmental Science and Forestry.
+Karen M. Richards joined the State University of New York as an Associate Counsel in 2007 and provides legal support to SUNY College of Environmental Science and Forestry and system-wide support on real estate matters.
 Prior to joining SUNY, she was an assistant general counsel to a private hospital.
 She was also an Associate Attorney for a large firm where her primary areas of practice were medical malpractice defense litigation, personal injury defense litigation, tax certiorari proceedings, and real estate law.
 In addition, Ms. Richards served as an Assistant Corporation Counsel III for the City of Syracuse and Syracuse City School District, defending them in actions involving contracts, statutory interpretation, personal injury, discrimination, and municipal law.
 She has extensive appellate experience.
 Ms. Richards has taught classes on the legal system at Syracuse University and has published numerous articles on real estate law and municipal law.
 Prior to becoming an attorney, she supervised a municipal emergency communications center for 19 years.
 She earned an A.A.S. from Cayuga Community College (1976 summa cum laude), a B.S. from Syracuse University (1984 cum laude) and a J.D. from Syracuse University College of Law (1995 magna cum laude).
 Ms. Richards is admitted to practice law in New York State, the United States District Court for the Northern District of New York, and the Second Circuit.
 Ms. Richards is a volunteer with the New York Commission on Quality of Care Surrogate Decision-Making Committee and a volunteer arbitrator for Syracuse City Court.

 Ralph A. Rossi, II